AnushkaHegde/In-Vehicle-Coupon-Recommendation-ML-Project/README.md

   - **[Collabrative Filtering](https://www.coursera.org/learn/unsupervised-learning-recommenders-reinforcement-learning?specialization=machine-learning-introduction)**
   - Clustering
 - Determine performance metrics, comparison, and why
+  - Classification accuracy
+  - F-score
+  - ROC
+  - Original data vs. cluster data color-labeled by target for clustering
+    - to see if they correponds well/ algorithms work or not
+    - compare the features of these two potential clusters with the insights in EDA.
 Try potential models with performance metrics under different catergorical data coding styles from existing package.